TarunBapat/React-interview-prep-guide/readme.md

 Promises are especially useful when dealing with asynchronous operations like making HTTP requests, reading files, or interacting with databases.
 They provide a more structured and readable way to handle asynchronous code compared to traditional callback patterns.
 Additionally, the introduction of Promises paved the way for async/await syntax in JavaScript, making asynchronous code even more readable and synchronous-looking.

+# Difference between LocalStorage and Cookies

+LocalStorage and cookies are both client-side storage options in web development, but they have some key differences in terms of usage, capacity, and lifespan.

+1. **Storage Capacity:**

+   - **Cookies:** Cookies have a smaller storage capacity compared to LocalStorage.
+Cookies can store up to 4KB of data per domain.
+This limitation is imposed because cookies are sent with every HTTP request, which can impact performance if the data becomes too large.
+   - **LocalStorage:** LocalStorage provides a larger storage capacity, typically around 5-10 MB per domain.
+This makes it suitable for storing more substantial amounts of data compared to cookies.

+2. **Data Accessibility:**

+   - **Cookies:** Cookies are sent to the server with every HTTP request, including images, scripts, and CSS.
+This makes cookies accessible on both the client and server side, which can be useful for server-side operations.
+   - **LocalStorage:** LocalStorage is purely client-side, and its data is not automatically sent to the server with each HTTP request.
+It is primarily designed for client-side storage and retrieval.

+3. **Lifespan:**

+   - **Cookies:** Cookies have an expiration date, and you can set the expiration when creating a cookie.
+If no expiration is set, the cookie is considered a session cookie and will be deleted when the browser is closed.
+Cookies are often used for session management and persisting user preferences.
+   - **LocalStorage:** Data stored in LocalStorage persists even after the browser is closed and is not bound by the session.
+It remains available until explicitly cleared by the user or by the web application.

+4. **Scope:**

+   - **Cookies:** Cookies can be set to have different scopes, such as domain-wide or path-specific.
+This allows for flexibility in managing where the cookie is accessible.
+   - **LocalStorage:** LocalStorage is limited to the same-origin policy.
+Data stored in LocalStorage is accessible only by pages from the same domain.

+5. **Usage:**

+   - **Cookies:** Cookies are commonly used for session management, user authentication, and storing small pieces of data, such as user preferences.
+   - **LocalStorage:** LocalStorage is often used for storing larger amounts of data, such as user settings, cached data, or any data that needs to persist across sessions.

+6. **API:**
+   - **Cookies:** Cookies are manipulated through the `document.cookie` API, which provides a simple string-based interface for setting, getting, and deleting cookies.
+   - **LocalStorage:** LocalStorage is manipulated using the `localStorage` object in the `window` object.
+It provides a key-value store interface, similar to a dictionary.

+In summary, while both LocalStorage and cookies provide client-side storage, cookies are more commonly used for small, transient data and have limitations in terms of capacity and lifespan.
+LocalStorage, on the other hand, is suitable for larger amounts of persistent client-side data.
+The choice between them depends on the specific requirements of the web application.

+# Difference between Arrow and Regular function

+Arrow functions and regular functions (also known as function declarations or function expressions) in JavaScript have some key differences, especially in terms of syntax, behavior, and their handling of the `this` keyword.

+1. **Syntax:**

+   - **Arrow Function:**

+     ```javascript
+     const add = (a, b) => a + b;
+     ```

+   - **Regular Function:**
+     ```javascript
+     function add(a, b) {
+       return a + b;
+     }
+     ```

+2. **`this` Binding:**

+   - **Arrow Function:**

+     - Arrow functions do not have their own `this` context.
+They inherit the `this` value from the enclosing scope (lexical scoping).
+     - This behavior makes arrow functions especially useful in situations where you want to retain the `this` value from the surrounding context.

+   - **Regular Function:**
+     - Regular functions have their own `this` context, and the value of `this` is determined by how the function is called.
+It can be influenced by the calling context, such as when a function is used as a method or as a constructor.

+3. **Arguments Object:**

+   - **Arrow Function:**

+     - Arrow functions do not have their own `arguments` object.
+If you need to access the arguments, you would refer to the arguments of the enclosing scope.

+   - **Regular Function:**
+     - Regular functions have their own `arguments` object, which is an array-like object containing all the arguments passed to the function.

+4. **`new` Operator:**

+   - **Arrow Function:**

+     - Arrow functions cannot be used as constructors.
+If you try to use them with the `new` keyword, a TypeError will be thrown.

+   - **Regular Function:**
+     - Regular functions can be used as constructors with the `new` keyword, allowing you to create instances of objects.

+5. **`prototype` Property:**

+   - **Arrow Function:**

+     - Arrow functions do not have a `prototype` property.
+They cannot be used as constructors to create objects with a shared prototype.

+   - **Regular Function:**
+     - Regular functions have a `prototype` property, and they can be used as constructors to create objects with a shared prototype.

+6. **`super` Keyword:**

+   - **Arrow Function:**

+     - Arrow functions do not have their own `super` binding.
+They inherit the `super` binding from the enclosing scope.

+   - **Regular Function:**
+     - Regular functions have their own `super` binding when used in a derived class constructor.

+In general, arrow functions are concise and useful for situations where lexical scoping and the lack of their own `this` context are desired.
+Regular functions offer more flexibility, especially in terms of their ability to be used as constructors and their distinct `this` context.
+The choice between them often depends on the specific requirements of a given code block or project.

 # Difference b/w async/await and promises

 `async/await` is a syntactic feature in JavaScript that simplifies working with asynchronous code, especially when dealing with Promises.
 While both `async/await` and Promises are mechanisms for handling asynchronous operations, they have some key differences: